Florida Docking Plan in the Works for Ill-Fated Cruise Ships

 Holland America said the Rotterdam took on nearly 1,400 people who appear to be healthy from its sister ship, leaving 450 guests and 602 crew members on the Zaandam, including more than 190 who said they are sick.
 More than 300 U.S. citizens are on both ships combined.

-The governor said he had been in contact with the White House about diverting them.
+The governor said he had been in contact with the White House about diverting them away from Port Everglades.

-“We cannot afford to have people who are not even Floridians dumped into South Florida using up those valuable resources,” DeSantis told Fox News on Monday.
+"Just to drop people off at the place where we're having the highest number of cases right now just doesn't make a whole lot of sense," DeSantis said Tuesday.
+"The hospital situation looks really good right now but obviously we're preparing for that to change."

 Holland America President Orlando Ashford penned an opinion column in the South Florida Sun Sentinel to plead with officials and residents to let the passengers disembark.